speckworks/algos-and-datastructures/README.md

 # algos-and-datastructures
-This is a repo with alogrithm solutions
+This is a repo with algorithm solutions